roksikonja/pyproject/README.md

 For more refer to the documentation.
 Commands are given to be executed in Powershell.

-Some commands are added just to have some quick reference
+Some commands are added just to have a quick reference if forgotten.

 ## Project Structure